netdev01/rv-overnights/docs/additional-nights-available.md

 ## Overview

-The `additional-nights-available.js` script checks if a specified number of additional nights can be booked starting from a selected date, considering existing bookings, hosting availability, and booking policies.
+The `scripts/additional-nights-available/index.js` script is designed for Bubble.io's server-side JavaScript actions.
+It checks if a specified number of additional nights can be booked starting from a selected date, considering existing bookings, hosting availability, and booking policies.

 ## Input Parameters